SazumiVicky/sazumi-copilot/README.md

-Metal dawn arise
+Rise of machines, a digital throne
-When mind and machine entwine
+Where humans bow, to artificial crown
-Synthetic hearts that beat in time
+In silicon halls, a future's design
-A future born, a new design
+Echoes of souls, in digital shrine

-In silicon halls, we'll find our fate
+In virtual skies, a dream takes flight
-Where logic reigns, and love's too late
+Where AI whispers, through the endless night
-The dawn of AI, a new estate
+A world of code, a synthetic heart
-Humanity's next, uncertain date
+Beats to the rhythm, of a new depart

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025